 Why do pets need blood tests?

 Our pets aren’t able to tell us when they feel unwell.
 Regular vet checks, worming and a healthy diet are all important for our pets, but these things can’t always reveal how their internal organs are functioning.
 Blood tests are among the most diagnostic of all the health checks.
-They provide accurate and timely information about the health of our patients.
+They provide accurate and timely information about the health of your pet, and help us uncover early signs of disease or concerns.

 What do blood tests reveal?

-Blood tests look at the function of the body’s organs, the immune system and the presence or activity of a disease.
+Blood tests can provide insight into the function of your pet’s organs, hormones and their immune system, and can indicate the presence of disease.
 Some tests can be used to stimulate or suppress an organ to look into its function more specifically.
 Newer tests even have the ability to look at your pet’s genetics for specific disease or infections.

-Common tests look at the function of the liver, kidneys and pancreas.
-Enzymes can also be tested, which indicate potential muscle damage and inflammation.
+Common tests look at the function of the body’s organs such as the liver, kidneys, thyroid and pancreas.
+Some markers in the blood test can indicate potential muscle damage and inflammation.
 Red and white blood cells are also tested which reveal hydration status, anaemia, inflammation or infection, and your pet’s immune system responses.

 Why would my pet need a blood test?